codehsbooks/introcs/Basic-JavaScript-and-Graphics/variables.md

 This is like having an empty sheet of paper.
 This variable does not have a value yet.
 We call this "uninitialized".
 The variable ```numNails``` merely has a name.

-If we want to declare the variable and initialize it, we can write the following
+If we want to declare the variable and initialize it, we can write the following:
-![

 ```
 var numNails = 53;
 ```